PIT’s Transformation

 Construction starts in March and PIT’s renumbering will arrive in phases during April, as part of the ongoing transition to the new airport opening as scheduled in 2025.

-More information will be provided in upcoming communications.
+Specific information will be provided in next week’s Update.

 A New Experience

-The new Pittsburgh International Airport embraces and leads the future of travel.
-Learn how PIT is enhancing the passenger experience for all.
+A transformed Pittsburgh International Airport reimagines the future of air travel.
+Learn how PIT is shaping a better airport experience for all.

 DISCOVER >